 “There’s no such thing as cheating in warfare,” Matthew said, his demeanor as cheerful as ever, “Where I come from, we have a word for people who fight fair: losers.
 Whether someone bests you in honorable one-on-one combat or sticks a poisoned dagger in your back while you sleep, the result’s the same.
 So when you’re fighting for your life, you better be ready for every dirty trick in the book, because The Gods will turn a deaf ear to your pleas of ‘unfairness’ in the afterlife.”
 “Matthew!”
 Hector said, sternly, “You’re scaring her!
 Hold your tongue!”
 “If you are afraid of combat, m’lady,” Matthew said to Lilina, “Then you are wiser than your father.
 It is not the game that he makes it out to be.”
 “Matthew!”
 Hector shouted, “I’m not joking.
 I am ordering you to shut up!”
 “No can do, m’lord,” Matthew said, “I’m bound to protect M’lady before I’m bound to obey you.”
 “And just how do you figure you’re protecting her?”
 Hector demanded.
 “Because sparring isn’t the same thing as fighting,” Matthew said, “And if I don’t teach her that, someone else will, and they may not be nearly as nice about it as I.” “I…” Hector realized he had a point, but couldn’t admit it.

 “Lilina,” Matthew said, sounding as sincere as Hector had ever heard, “I really am sorry for scaring you.
-But it’s better to be scared now, when you’re safe, then on the battlefield, when your life is in danger, right?”
+But it’s better to be scared now, when you’re safe, than on the battlefield, when your life is in danger, right?”
 “R-right,” she said.
 “So… you’re saying I should cheat?”
 “Not when you’re sparring,” Matthew said, “But in a real fight?
 Do whatever it takes to survive, and be prepared for your enemy to do the same.”
 “Like what?”
 Lilina asked, “How do people cheat in real fights?”
 “Well, I could show you a few tricks,” Matthew said, “With m’lord’s permission, of course.”
 “Absolutely not,” Hector said, “I won’t have you teaching my daughter how to kick people in the nuts or whatever.”
 “Afraid, m’lord?”
 Matthew asked.
 Hector only sighed.
 “I don’t think it’s such a bad idea,” Lyn said.
 “Huh?”
 Hector said.
 “Well, Lilina can cast powerful spells,” Lyn said, “But there’s more to combat than hitting hard.
 With Matthew’s help, she could learn how to get the upper hand in a real fight so she can hit enemies before they hit her.” “…Fine,” Hector said, “Just don’t teach her anything too unbecoming of a lady.”
 “There are no ladies or gentlemen on the battlefield,” Matthew said, “Only warriors.
 And anything is becoming of them, so long as it helps them survive.”
 “I… wow,” Hector said, genuinely surprised, “That was… kind of eloquent.”
 “Many thanks, m’lord,” Matthew said.
 “That said,” Lyn said, “As powerful as your spells are, sweetie, I noticed that it takes you a while to cast them, making them easy to dodge.
 We should find a proper mage to tutor you.”

 (To read the next chapter of Strength, click here)